 6. Revision to proposed traffic patterns and traffic plan.
 See the Traffic Impact Analysis.

 7. Provide a net gain of 250-350 parking stalls through development of parking garages under proposed new structures and surface parking lots.

 8. Clarify FTE cap of 1,200 to mean 1,200 maximum on-campus resident students allowing for total enrollment growth that excludes students and programs not located within the PLA-1 zone, online programs, off-campus church partnership programs, commuter students and evening and weekend programs.

 Additional details provided in Project Narrative and Plans.

 Please note that these timelines are very preliminary and will likely change

-October 2017: Joint Public Hearing before Houghton Community Council and Hearing Examiner, Recommendation to City Council
+February 2018: Joint Public Hearing before Houghton Community Council and Hearing examiner, Recommendation to City Council

 Tony Leavitt, Senior Planner